Controlled Measure-Valued Martingales: a Viscosity Solution Approach: Applications

 \subsection{An abstract control problem}

-The goal of this subsection is to illustrate the proposed optimal control problem by means of two toy examples that we solve explicitly.
+The goal of this subsection is to illustrate the versatility of our methods by considering two toy examples that we solve explicitly.
 We rely on several results provided in this paper including the verification theorem (Proposition~\ref{prop1}), the existence theorem (Theorem~\ref{thm5}), and the comparison principle (Theorem~\ref{T_comparison}).
-The claims are proved at the end of the subsection as applications of a comprehensive technical result, Theorem~\ref{thm1}.
+The results are derived at the end of the subsection from a general technical result, Theorem~\ref{thm1}.

 \begin{example} Fix $q=0$, a constant $C>0$, a set of actions $\Hb$ such that $|\rho(x)|\leq C(1+|x|^{p/2})$ for each $\rho\in\Hb$ and $x\in {\R^d}$, a discount rate $\beta>0$, and two functions $\varphi \in C_b({\R^d})$ and $\bar\rho\in\Hb$.
 For some $\alpha\geq0$ define